 2. Dirt Devil Quick Flip Plus Handheld – Cordless Vacuum for Carpeted Stairs

 The Dirt Devil Quick Flip Plus handheld vacuum is a cordless unit that is designed with a powerful motor.
 The stair tool is also powered with a good bit of suction so that it can deep clean all of the fibers in the carpet on the stairs that are often missed.
 There is also a QuickFlip tool that is designed to get into the crevices of the stairs to all of the dirt that has accumulated there as well.

 Charging the batteries can be a bit annoying because there is not a dedicated charging station.
 You will need to plug the vacuum into the charger that comes in the packaging.
 In addition, a full charge only gives you about 20 minutes of vacuuming time, which can be an issue for a bigger home that has a lot of carpeted staircases.

 Overall, this is a great vacuum for cleaning up small jobs.
 Of course, the charge does not last a long time, but it is not a vacuum that is designed to clean a huge area.
 Dirt Devil Quick Flip Plus very powerful, so if you need it for cleaning up litter or mud on the stairs, this may be a great option for you.

-3. Holife Handheld Vacuum – The Best Lightweight Vacuum for Stairs
+3. Holife Handheld Vacuum – Most Lightweight Vacuum for Stairs